 How Many Couples Experience Intimacy Issues?

-I was recently speaking with a client about how to fix intimacy issues in a relationship.
-He asked how common it is for people to be affected by sex problems.
+I was recently speaking with a client about how to fix intimacy issues in a relationship and he asked how common it is for couples to be affected by sex problems.
 The reality is that 80% of people are affected by intimacy issues either directly or with a partner.